 Some Ball owners like to place a paper plate inside the enclosure and drop the frozen/thawed feeder onto it to try and keep a barrier in between the food and the substrate.
 If eating substrate is a huge concern of yours, you can try this method.
 The snake will either tolerate it or not.

 If your snake is injured or sick and is undergoing treatment, sometimes the substrate needs to be removed from their enclosure.
 Its best to follow the advice of your herp vet when it comes to feeding a sick snake.
 One option is to remove the substrate from its enclosure and use paper towels instead.
-This will keep the snake in its comfort zone but allow the snake a cleaner environment while nursing your snake back to health.
+This will keep the snake in its comfort zone but allow a cleaner environment while nursing your snake back to health.

-Do not handle or move your snake, or clean its enclosure, for 24 hours before it eats.
+Do not handle or move your snake, or clean its enclosure for 24 hours before it eats.

-Do not handle or move your snake, or clean its enclosure, for 48 hours after it eats.
+Do not handle or move your snake, or clean its enclosure for 48 hours after it eats.

 Handling and introducing too much activity to your snake prior, during, or after a feeding can cause stress.
-This can turn a healthy, content snake into a cranky one.
+This can turn a healthy, content snake into a “cranky” one.
 It can even cause them to regurgitate their food (a survival instinct that kicks in when they feel threatened).

 Its best to feed at night since this is when Ball Pythons are awake, alert, and ready to eat.

 Keep quiet.
 Try not to be right up in the Ball Python’s personal space.
 Its very fascinating to watch them feed.
 If you want to watch, go ahead.
 But be quiet and calm.
-Only interfere if absolutely needed.
+Only interfere if absolutely necessary.

 If feeding live, quickly place the mouse or rat into the enclosure on the opposite end of the tank that the snake is hiding.
 If your BP is not in a hide and is actively moving around the tank, and you feel you cannot safely place the live feeder into the tank without being struck, you can wear a glove or use tongs.
 Keep watch.
 Do not leave your snake unattended with a live feeder!
 Mice and rats, if left alive in an enclosure with a snake, are capable of biting and nibbling on the snake.
 It can be absolutely detrimental to the snake.
 Please do not leave your beautiful Ball Python alone and unattended with a live rodent for any length of time.
 Ever.

 If the rodent bites the snake once the snake grabs hold of it, take the back end of a pen or pencil and gently stick it in between the rodent’s teeth to pry it off your snake.
 Do not separate your snake from the feeder.
 Let your snake eat.
 Get a good look of the injury as best as you can without picking the snake up.
-If its a serious bite (major tissue damage, blending) you need to call you vet.
+If its a serious bite (major tissue damage, bleeding) you need to call your vet.
 If its a superficial bite, leave the snake be.
 Give it a good check after 48 hours when you’re able to handle your snake again.
 Keep the area clean and check it daily until it heals.
 Any marks from the bite should clear up with the next shed or two.

-If the snake seems uninterested and the feeder starts to bother the snake, or tries to get inside the hide with the snake, just remove the feeder and try to feed again in a about 7 days.
+If the snake seems uninterested and the feeder starts to bother the snake, or tries to get inside the hide with the snake, just remove the feeder and try to feed again in a about 5 to 7 days.

 REFUSING TO EAT

 Sometimes the snake refuses to eat when its about to shed.
 This is nothing to be concerned about and its quite normal for some Ball Pythons.
-If the snake is showing signs of an up coming shed (cloudy eyes, pink belly) you can offer a feeder after the shed is complete.
+If the snake is showing signs of an up and coming shed (cloudy eyes, pink belly) you can offer a feeder after the shed is complete.
 If the snake does not shed within 7 days, offer the feeder again.
-Try every 7 days until it accepts the feeder.
+Try every 5 to 7 days until it accepts the feeder.

 Unfortunately there can be other undetectable reasons a snake refuses to eat.
 Keep a close eye on your snake.
-Look for signs of a Respiratory Infection, mites or even possible injuries that you may have missed.
+Look for signs of a respiratory infection, mites or even possible injuries that you may have missed.
 If your Ball behaves unusually take it to the vet to rule out any sort of illness.

 WHERE TO BUY FEEDERS